UPDATED May 17, 2021

 Master’s Degree in Education Jobs

-A Master’s in Education (M.ed) is often more attractive to practicing teachers looking to advance their school administration careers, while a Master of Arts in Education (MAed) is often more appealing to a wider range of applicants who may be looking to advance their careers beyond just the classroom setting.
+Every college graduate is looking for a degree that will bring them job security, and a master’s degree program may help lay the foundation for your future success.
+A master’s degree in education is often more attractive to practicing teachers looking to advance their school administration careers, while a Master of Arts in Education (MAed) is often more appealing to a wider range of applicants who may be looking to advance their careers beyond just the classroom setting.

 - Program Director